skyflowapi/aws-analytics-demo/README.md

 # AWS Analytics Demo

-This demo provides a template to ilustrate the integration of Skyflow's vault API and a data ingestion platform hosted on AWS.
+This demo provides a template to illustrate the integration of Skyflow's vault API and a data ingestion platform hosted on AWS.

 The project is composed by a cloudformation template, and 2 serverless lambda projects.

 The cloudformation template creates the basic infra structure in AWS, with a VPC, 1 public subnet, 2 private subnets, 2 Kafka brokers, 1 Redshift single node cluster, a DynamoDB table and the network relevant security groups.

-The 2 serverless lambda projects contains lambda functions to process the data.
-The first one gets notification when data is added to DynamoDB, then it persists this data to Skyflow's vault and then pushes the tokenized version to a Topic in Kafka.
-The second lambda, receives the data from Kafka and persists it to Redshift.
+The 2 serverless lambda projects contain lambda functions to process the data.
+The first one gets notified when data is added to DynamoDB, then it persists this data to Skyflow's vault and then pushes the tokenized version to a topic in Kafka.
+The second lambda receives the data from Kafka and persists it to Redshift.

 ![Architecture overlook](docs/img/AnalyticsArchitectureDiagram.png)